shellscape/mocha-chrome/CONTRIBUTING.md

 # Welcome!
-> Thanks ahead for taking the time to contribute to this project
+:heart: Thanks for your interest and time in contributing to this project.

 ## What We Use